mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 1. - Resistance Calculation*

-cad

-I believe that was  ohms, so
-we don't want Killer owns.
-We

-db

-just want ohms.
-We say .

-ef

-Now you may have in your
-Arduino kit.
-You won't

-adcafa

-necessarily have the exact
-resistor, but you just want to

-adea

-round up to the closest
-resistor in your pack when you

-dbd

-actually physically wire in
-this together.

-ab

-So then if we start the
-simulation, we've now got the
+You won't necessarily have the exact resistor in your Arduino Kit, but you just want to round up to the closest resistor in your pack when you actually physically wire in this together.
+So then if we start the simulation, we've now got the